Risks of playing in and around water

 The dangers of water include:

-- reservoirs are often very deep - it is difficult to estimate depth and they can be deeper than people expect
+- waterways are often very deep - it is difficult to estimate depth and they can be deeper than you expect

 - there may be hidden debris or underwater hazards which can cause injury, including weeds and plants which can entangle people under the water